DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

     4. Executing a Method as a Statemnet
     5. Structure of the Method - Parameter or Arguments?
     6. Executing a Method with parameters

+47. Enhancing Skills With Additional Java Method Techniques
+    1. Method structure with parameters and return type
+    2. The return statement